rhelmstedter/Zettelkasten/README.md

 # Zettelkasten

 This is my personal [zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten) based on the work of [Niklas Luhmann](https://en.wikipedia.org/wiki/Niklas_Luhmann).
 It all started after reading Edwin Wenink's post [building a note-taking system with vanilla vim](https://www.edwinwenink.xyz/posts/42-vim_notetaking/).
-All the way towards the end, he mentions that the folder structure soon became too compicated and instead he plans to allow for organic growth zettelkasten style. ~~Hours~~ Days later after going down the multiple ~~layers of hell~~ rabbit holes, I settled using [vimwiki](https://github.com/vimwiki) with the [vim-zettel](https://github.com/michal-h21/vim-zettel) plugin.
-[Zotero](https://www.zotero.org) is my reference manager.
+At the end, he mentions that the folder structure became too complicated and instead he plans to allow for organic growth zettelkasten style.
+I thought, "Wow, zettelkasten sounds German.
+My last name sounds German.
+I should look this up!".
+I find it crazy what motivates us. ~~Hours~~ Days later after going down the multiple ~~layers of hell~~ rabbit holes, I settled using [vimwiki](https://github.com/vimwiki) with the [vim-zettel](https://github.com/michal-h21/vim-zettel) plugin.
+I am using [Zotero](https://www.zotero.org) as my reference manager.
 This set up is nice because with only a little bit of extra work it is fully compatible with [Zettlr](https://www.zettlr.com).
-Now I have the option of a nice GUI, or I can stick to the command line and vim.
+Now I have the option of a nice GUI, or I can stick to the command line and vim and feel like a badass.

 ## Inspiration